Wetooa/docker-learning-yea/README.md

 ports --> the thing with the ports, must be indented and with space (btw u can add multiple yea)

 volumes --> the mapping mapping shit we did to replicate what nodemon does but with docker images... yea....
-OVERENGINEERD
+OVERENGINEERD (btw this time its now relative, just read them again later)